openaps/docs/Hardware/hardware.md

 <br>
 **2.1 Amp USB Battery Power Supply**

-A large capacity power supply that is greater than 8000 mAh (milliAmp-hours) is recommended for full day use.
+A large-capacity power supply that is greater than 8000 mAh (milliAmp-hours) is recommended for full day use.
+Make sure that the battery has at least one 2.1 Amp USB output.
 A battery with a form-factor that minimizes size is recommended, to allow the patient to be as ambulatory as possible.
 When you have a full #OpenAPS system implemented and working, you will want to have multiple batteries to rotate and recharge.

  [Power Bank 12000mAh Vinsic Genius External Mobile Battery Charger Pack](http://www.amazon.com/dp/B00M6V0R2C/ref=wl_it_dp_o_pC_nS_ttl?_encoding=UTF8&colid=2OYKR43UGE0YB&coliid=IC4EHVFRTC117&psc=1)